rutujakokate430/Fine-tuning-DeepSeek-to-think-like-a-Doctor/README.md

-# Fine-Tuning DeepSeek-R1-Distill-Llama-8B with LoRA
+# Fine-Tuning DeepSeek-R1-Distill-Llama-8B with LoRA to think like a Doctor

 ## Overview